grothesk/shyPy/README.rst

 Imagine the following situation: You have a large amount of files with raw data.
 With an ETL process you transfer the data periodically into a data warehouse.
 Since the ETL process is very complex and demanding, you want to make sure that you only feed each file to the process once.
-On the other hand, you want to edit the already processed data again when the ETL process has been revised.
+On the other hand, you want to process the data again when the ETL process has been revised.
 This scenario could be implemented with the RepititionsExcluder as follows:

 .. code-block:: python